For some businesses, exporting is the next, logical step in their growth. For others, it feels more like a big leap forward, into unknown territory.

 After Brexit, the whole issue of exporting will take on a new significance, and what businesses want, and will need, is advice, support and encouragement while on their exporting journey.

-On 18 October 2017, Cowgill Holloway hosts an International Trade Event at Manchester’s Museum of Science and Industry.
-Export Experts Magazine will be attending as an Official Media Partner.
+Recently, Cowgill Holloway hosted an International Trade Event at Manchester’s Museum of Science and Industry.
+Export Experts Magazine attended as an Official Media Partner.

 Exporting from the North West